oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Requirement 11: One Folder per Year
 <requirement-11-one-folder-per-year>
-The CSAF documents MUST be located within folders named `<YYYY>` where `<YYYY>` is the year given in the value of `$.document.tracking.initial_release_date`.
+The CSAF documents SHALL be located within folders named `<YYYY>` where `<YYYY>` is the year given in the value of `$.document.tracking.initial_release_date`.